pushyamig/udp/test/README.md

     **_Note_**:  Unlike typical CLI programs, `newman` requires the name of the input file (`udp.postman_collection.json`) **_before_** the options (`-g` and `-e`).

+## GCP Authorization token generation
+Postman file `udp.E-25_End-to-End.json` makes a full End-to End testing from sending event to UDP to appearing in GCP bigquery.
+In postman for making BigQuery REST Api calls needs a Oauth token, to generate that uses `token_generator.sh`script.
+This token is good for 1 hour. you will need to install Google-cloud-SDK as described here (https://cloud.google.com/sdk/docs/quickstart-macos).
+Also this needs service-account.json file provided by Unizin with setting an environmental variable `export GOOGLE_APPLICATION_CREDENTIALS="/home/user/Downloads/service-account-file.json"` for token generation

+        ./token_generator.sh unizin-udp-data-umich-dev
+            access token: ya29.c.YYYYyyeyeyeyeyeyeyeyeYYYYYyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy
+            {
+             "kind": "bigquery#datasetList",
+             "etag": "\"OhENgf8ForUUnKbYWWdbr5aJHYs/wFMk1qUe0Ql850d4ppc9vBz3grc\"",
+             "datasets": [
+              {
+               "kind": "bigquery#dataset",
+               "id": "unizin-udp-data-umich-dev:learning_datasets",
+               "datasetReference": {
+                "datasetId": "learning_datasets",
+                "projectId": "unizin-udp-data-umich-dev"
+               },
+               "location": "US"
+              }
+             ]
+            }

+Grab the `access token` value and place it in the environmental variables `gcp_token` along with others.

+Token generation set up process is little bit laborious and that too the token expire in 1hour.
+I haven't figured out a way to tie the service account.json file with postman for making the token generation process automatic.
+But I will keep looking.

+## run udp.E-25_End-to-End.json
+I have kept a separate file for testing the use case E-25 i.e sending the event to the UDP and Querying BigQuery for event occurrence under 30 sec.
+Unizin promises to have the event appear in the BigQuery in 30sec, so this use case is delaying the call for 30 sec and then query BQ for event presence.
+Step for running this in Postman is same as above with once change is adding a new Environmental variable `gcp_token`